ansible-collections/ibm_zos_core/docs/source/modules/zos_stat.rst

             ]

     device_type
-      Generic device type where the data set resides.
+      Generic device type where the dataset resides.

       | **returned**: success
       | **type**: str
       | **sample**: 3390

     space_units
-      Units used to describe sizes for the data set.
+      Units used to describe sizes for the dataset.

       | **returned**: success
       | **type**: str